nxtlytics/ivy-documentation/howto/Processes/Creating_new_AWS_GovCloud_accounts.md

     4. An email will be sent to the email address to allow password reset

-11. Invite the new account to the AWS organization (login to main's account and check \<new account id\> is in the org if not invite it)
+8. Store new root credentials in your password manager

 # Creating GovCloud accounts

 1. Create GovCloud account pairing using the root credentials in the Web Console
-    \*NOTE:\* This step cannot be done via the CLI unless you have IAM credentials for the root user (in this case, you will not have these)
+    **NOTE:** This step cannot be done via the CLI unless you have IAM credentials for the root user (in this case, you will not have these)
-    \*NOTE2:\* You MUST be a US citizen to complete this step.
+    **NOTE2:** You MUST be a US citizen to complete this step.
     Completing this step as a non-US citizen probably results in paperwork and general sadness.
     1. Sign into the commercial account created earlier